Event-based MILP models for ride pooling applications: Numerical Experiments

 \subsection{Artificial data -- City of Wuppertal}

-Ride-hailing services are usually operated by taxis or mini-buses, whose passenger capacity is often equal to three or six.
+Ridepooling services are usually operated by taxis or mini-buses, whose passenger capacity is often equal to three or six.
 Thus, in the artificially created instances we consider the case that $Q\in\{3,6\}$.
 In the case that $Q=3$, we assume that each user requests one seat each, while for $Q=6$ the number of requested seats per user is chosen randomly from $\{1,\ldots, 6\}$.
 Moreover, the service time $s_j$ associated with location $j$ is set to be equal to the number of requested seats $q_j$.
-This is in accordance with the benchmark test instances for DARP created in \cite{Cordeau2006}.
+This is in accordance with the benchmark test instances for the DARP created in \cite{Cordeau2006}.
 The instance size is determined by the number of users.
-For both $Q=3$ and $Q=6$ and for each number of users $n\in \lbrace 10, 15, 20, 25, 30, 35, 40\rbrace$ we generate a set of $5$ instances with $n$ users each.
+For both $Q=3$ and $Q=6$ and for each number of users $n\in \lbrace 20, 30, 40, 60, 80, 100\rbrace$ we generate a set of $5$ instances with $n$ users each.
 We denote the instances by $Q3.n.m$ and $Q6.n.m$, indicating the $m$-th instance with $n$ users, $m\in\lbrace1, \ldots,5\rbrace$.
 Pick-up and drop-off locations are chosen randomly from a list of streets in Wuppertal, Germany.
 The taxi depot is chosen to be located next to the main train station in Wuppertal.
 The cost $c_a$ for an arc $a$ in the event-based network is computed as the length of a shortest path from its tail to its head in an OpenStreetMap network corresponding to the city of Wuppertal.
 The shortest path is calculated based on OpenStreetMap data using the shortest path method of the Python package NetworkX.
 Due to slowly moving traffic within the city center, the average travel speed is set to 15~km/h, so that the travel time in minutes is equal to $t_a = 4 \,c_a$.
-Earliest pick-up times are chosen randomly from five-minute intervals within the next 15--60 minutes (we consider inbound requests only) and the time windows are chosen to be equal to 15~minutes, as we assume that users of ride-hailing services in a city, where public transport operates at high frequencies, want to be picked-up without long waiting times.
+The maximum duration of service $T$ is set to $240$ minutes.
+Earliest pick-up times are chosen randomly from five-minute intervals within the next 5--205 minutes (we consider inbound requests only) and the time window length is chosen to be equal to 15~minutes, as we assume that users of ridepooling services in a city, where public transport operates at high frequencies, want to be picked-up without long waiting times.
 A user $i$'s maximum ride time $L_i$ is set to $1.5$ times the ride time for a direct ride from the pick-up to the drop-off location.
-The maximum duration of service $T$ is set to $150$ minutes.
 A summary of the artificial instances' remaining characteristics can be found in Table~\ref{tab:characteristics}.